 How to Volunteer with World Packers

 Dude, it’s simple.
 You follow this link to World Packers, you use the code BROKEBACKPACKER to discount the yearly membership from $49 to $29, and then you go have a whimsical adventure full of smiles.
+Read our review and learn more about our special discount here.

 If somewhere along the way, someone tries to get up you for attempting to use your privileged position to help those in need, you send them to this article.
 If they keep giving you shit, feel free to tell them to blow it out their ass.